leav/com.leav.worldtree.1.8.0/readme.md

 ## Basic Usage

-Inside Mine Craft, type the following command to generate a tree on the point you are pointing at:
+Inside Minecraft, type the following command to generate a tree on the point you are pointing at:

 >/gt tree_type [size=n]